-- Step 1 Click the Provisioning > Security > Data Comm tabs. - Step 2 Click Change Mode. - Step 3 Review the information on the Change Secure Mode wizard page, then click Next. - Step 4 On the TCC Ethernet Port page, enter the IP address and subnet mask for the TCC2P LAN (TCP/IP) port.
+- Step 1 In node view, click the Provisioning > Security > Data Comm tabs. - Step 2 Click Change Mode. - Step 3 Review the information on the Change Secure Mode wizard page, then click Next. - Step 4 On the TCC Ethernet Port page, enter the IP address and subnet mask for the TCC2P LAN (TCP/IP) port.
 The IP address cannot reside on the same subnet as the backplane LAN port or the ONS 15454 default router. - Step 5 Click Next. - Step 6 On the Backplane Ethernet Port page, modify the backplane IP address, subnet mask, and default router, if needed.
-(Normally, you do not need to modify these fields if no ONS 15454 network changes have occurred.) - Step 7 Click Next. - Step 8 On the SOCKS Proxy Server Settings page, choose one of the following options: - External Network Element (ENE)-If selected, the CTC computer is only visible to the ONS 15454 to which the CTC computer is connected.
+(Normally, you do not need to modify these fields if no ONS 15454 network changes have occurred.) - Step 7 Click Next. - Step 8 On the SOCKS Proxy Server Settings page, choose one of the following options:

+- External Network Element (ENE)-If selected, the CTC computer is only visible to the ONS 15454 where the CTC computer is connected.
 The computer is not visible to the data communications channel (DCC)-connected nodes.
-In addition, firewall is enabled, which means that the node prevents IP traffic from being routed between the DCC and the LAN port. - Gateway Network Element (GNE)-If selected, the CTC computer is visible to other DCC-connected nodes.
+By default, SOCKS proxy is not enabled for an ENE.
+If SOCKS proxy is disabled, the NE cannot communicate with other secure mode NEs behind the firewall. - Gateway Network Element (GNE)-If selected, the CTC computer is visible to other DCC-connected nodes.
 The node prevents IP traffic from being routed between the DCC and the LAN port.
+By default, configuring the secure node as a GNE also enables SOCKS proxy for communication with other secure NEs.